elenasinel/tech-week/docs/mentors-brief.md

 No code will be developed until a problem is researched and fully understood and your role would be to help them to agree on the challenge, define a clear problem by research and discussions and do market research to validate/invalidate assumptions.

+Please check this [Hackathon Guide](https://teensinai.com/hackathon-guide/) for more info on Challenges, Resources, Data Sets etc

 **When we need you:** Please check with the school you signed up to volunteer at

-Please check this [Hackathon Guide](https://teensinai.com/hackathon-guide/) for more info on Challenges, Resources, Data Sets etc
+**Time Commitment:**

+Design Thinkers to commit a **minimum of 2-3 hrs in total over 1-2 days** to help teams ideate, research and understand the problem, narrow it down and go through basic flow of design thinking process.

 - - -